[Observation] Many smartphones in Japan do not support dual SIM or eSIM

 In recent years, there have been many types of eSIMs, and they are an innovative technology that is also used in IoT devices and smartwatches, but in this article we will define them simply as "eSIMs for use with smartphones."

-Why are there still models that do not support dual SIM/eSIM?
+Why are there still models that don't support dual SIM/eSIM?

 So, despite being such a convenient feature, why are there smartphones that cannot use dual SIM or eSIM?